manaporkun/manaporkun/README.md

 I'm a 4th grade software engineering student who is passionate about online privacy, security, augmented/virtual reality, science, technology, astronomy, and video games.

 - 🔭 I’m currently working on a VR project
-- 🌱 I’m currently learning VR development with Unity
+- 🌱 I’m currently learning VR development in Unity
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/manaporkun/">LinkedIn</a>, <a href="https://twitter.com/OrkunManap">Twitter</a>